HGH and Cancer

 Some researchers believe HGH restoration actually gives the body a protective factor and helps to prevent cancer.

 I personally look at it this way; when we are young our natural human growth hormone level is at its highest.
-During this time of youth we are at our lowest risk for cancer, as we age our HGH level decreases and our risk for cancer increases!
-This is why I take and recommend homeopathic HGH, which is not synthetic hormone replacement therapy, as the injections are.
+During this time of youth we are at our lowest risk for cancer, as we age our HGH level decreases and our risk for cancer increases.
+This is why I take and recommend homeopathic HGH.

 Lisa Wells, RN